-3 & 4-year-olds will be learning to: Examples of how to support this: Around the age of 3 Observation checkpoint Can the child sometimes manage to share or take turns with others, with adult guidance and understanding 'yours' and 'mine'?
-Can the child settle to some activities for a while?
-Around the age of 4 Does the child play alongside others or do they always want to play alone?
-Does the child take part in pretend play (for example, being 'mummy' or 'daddy'?)
+3 & 4-year-olds will be learning to: Examples of how to support this: Does the child take part in pretend play (for example, being 'mummy' or 'daddy'?)
 Does the child take part in other pretend play with different roles - being the Gruffalo, for example?
 Can the child generally negotiate solutions to conflicts in their play?
 Note : watch out for children who seem worried, sad or angry for much of the time, children who seem to flit from one thing to the next or children who seem to stay for over-long periods doing the same thing, and become distressed if they are encouraged to do something different You will need to work closely with parents and other agencies to find out more about these developmental difficulties.
+Be increasingly independent in meeting their own care needs, e.g., brushing teeth, using the toilet, washing and drying their hands thoroughly.
+Talk to children about the importance of eating healthily and brushing their teeth.
+Consider how to support oral health.
+For example, some settings use a toothbrushing programme.